by Tim Gilmore, 1/13/2018

-The Mediterranean Revival architecture reminds Christina of Fort Lauderdale, where she and her husband, Frank Gatlin, lived for years, and she’s never lived in a friendlier neighborhood.
-When the Gatlins came north to Jacksonville in 2015, so did Gatlin Development, a shopping center development company with a heavy focus on Wal-Mart properties.
+The Mediterranean Revival architecture reminds Christina of San Diego, where she and her husband, Frank Gatlin, lived for years, and she’s never lived in a friendlier neighborhood.
+When the Gatlins came north to Jacksonville from Fort Lauderdale in 2015, so did Gatlin Development, a shopping center development company with a heavy focus on Wal-Mart properties.

 “We don’t really live in this part of the house,” Christina says.
 These rooms are mostly for “entertaining,” and, she laughs, “The kids do not come in here.”

 Though the house is more than 9,000 square feet, it’s much smaller than the Gatlins’ San Diego house, which was closer to 20,000.